Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

-The key contributions of our work are as follows. \begin{itemize} \item \textbf{Modeling}: We propose a novel deep energy-based model to explicitly represent the probability distribution of an unordered point set, such as 3D point cloud, by adopting a permutation invariant bottom-up network as the energy function.
-This is the first generative model with explicit density function for point cloud data. \item \textbf{Learning}: Under the proposed energy-based models, we propose to use an unconventional short-run MCMC to learn our model and treat the MCMC process as a flow-based generator model, such that it can be used for point cloud reconstruction and generation simultaneously.
-Unusually energy-based model is unable to reconstruct data.
-This is the first EBM model that can perform point cloud reconstruction.
+\textbf{Modeling}: We propose a novel EBM to explicitly represent the probability distribution of an unordered point set, e.g., a 3D point cloud, by designing a input-permutation-invariant bottom-up network as the energy function.
+This is the first generative model that provides an explicit density function for point cloud data.
+It will shed a new light not only on the area of 3D deep learning but also in the study of unordered set modeling.

+\textbf{Learning}: Under the proposed EBMs, we propose to adopt an unconventional short-run MCMC to learn our model and treat the MCMC as a flow-based generator model, such that it can be used for point cloud reconstruction and generation simultaneously.
+Usually EBM is unable to reconstruct data.
+This is the first EBM that can perform point cloud reconstruction and interpolation.

-\item \textbf{Uniqueness}: Compared with existing point cloud generative model, the proposed model has the following unique properties: (1) It doesn't rely on extra assiting network for training; (2) It can be derived from the discriminative PointNet; (3) It unifies synthesis and reconstruction in a single energy-based framework; (4) It unified explicit density (i.e., EBM) and implicit density (i.e., short run MCMC as a latent variable model) of point cloud in a single framework.
+\textbf{Uniqueness}: Compared with existing point cloud generative models, our model has the following unique properties: (1) It does not rely on an extra assisting network for training; (2) It can be derived from the discriminative PointNet; (3) It unifies synthesis and reconstruction in a single framework; (4) It unifies an explicit density (i.e., EBM) and an implicit density (i.e., short-run MCMC as a latent variable model) of the point cloud in a single framework.

-\item \textbf{Performance}: Our framework obtains competitive performance with much less parameters when comparing with the state-of-art point cloud generative models, such as GAN-based and VAE-based approaches, in the tasks of reconstruction, synthesis, and classification. \end{itemize}
+\textbf{Performance}: Our energy-based framework obtains competitive performance with much fewer parameters compared with the state-of-art point cloud generative models, such as GAN-based and VAE-based approaches, in the tasks of synthesis, reconstruction and classification.